Kitware/ParaView/Web/Documentation/guides/paraviewweb_on_aws_ec2/README.md

 ## Configuring the pvpython launcher

-The final step in this process is configuring the launcher for the pvpython visualization processes, and then starting up the launcher.
-In this case, we will illustrate how to set up Jetty to handle this task.
+The final steps in this process are configuring the launcher for the pvpython visualization processes and starting the launcher.
+We will illustrate how to set up Jetty to handle this task.

 Make a directory to hold the configuration file, the launcher jar, and the launcher logs.

     $ mkdir -p /home/ec2-user/ParaView/launcher/logs
     $ cd /home/ec2-user/ParaView/launcher
 q
 Download the launcher jar file from [here](http://paraview.org/files/dependencies/ParaViewWeb/JettySessionManager-Server-1.1.jar).
-The launcher directory created in the previous step would be a good place to put it.
+The launcher directory created in the previous step would be a good place to put the launcher jar file.
 It might be more convenient to just do the following, as long as you are already in the "launcher" directory:

     $ wget http://paraview.org/files/dependencies/ParaViewWeb/JettySessionManager-Server-1.1.jar

 Create a jetty configuration file by using directly or modifying the following example.
-You will at least need to modify the hostname in the "pw.factory.session.url.generator.pattern" element.
+You will need to at least modify the hostname in the "pw.factory.session.url.generator.pattern" element.
 The directory you created to hold the launcher logs would be a good place to put this configuration file, and you could call it "jetty-config.txt".

     # ===================================================
-    # Expect a configuration file as argument.
+    # Expect a configuration file as the argument
     #
     #  $ java -jar file.jar <config_file_path>.
     #
-    # The content of that file should look like that
+    # The content of that file should look like this
     # ===================================================

     # Web setup